kenzicke/portfolio/README.md

 Assignment 3 visualizes the data cleaned and transformed in Assignment 2.
 Two figures saved in the results/img folder.
 Figure1 shows treatment chemistry stability over time.
 Figure2 is a statistical boxplot summary of treatments faceted by vessel content, either "blank" or containing "coral"

+## Assignment 4

+### Content for Assignment 4:

+sctips/03_content/spatial_data_visualization.R

+results/img/map.pdf

+### Purpose

+Assignment 4 adds creates a map of South Florida showcasing the reefs where the larvae for the experiment were collected.